awsdocs/amazon-efs-user-guide/doc_source/efs-different-vpc.md

 # Walkthrough: Mount a File System from a Different VPC<a name="efs-different-vpc"></a>

-In this walkthrough, you set up an Amazon EC2 instance to mount an Amazon EFS file system that is in a different VPC using an Amazon VPC peering connection\.
+In this walkthrough, you set up an Amazon EC2 instance to mount an Amazon EFS file system that is in a different virtual private cloud \(VPC\)\.
+You do so using either an AWS transit gateway or an Amazon VPC peering connection\.

 **Note**
 Using Amazon EFS with Microsoft Windows–based clients isn't supported\.